-The Community and Design Subcommittee considered the implications of a downtown facility on urban development, together with community and design considerations critical to planning a new sports/ entertainment facility of considerable scale.
-Membership consisted of a cross-section of community leaders representing the arts, business, educational institutions, police and social agencies with an interest in downtown revitalization (see Appendix C.)
+A. Community and Design Perspectives The Community and Design Committee considered the implications of a downtown facility on urban development, together with community and design considerations critical to planning a new sports/ entertainment complex of considerable scale.
+Membership consistsed of a cross-section of community leaders representing the arts, business, educational institutions, police and social agencies with an interest in downtown revitalization.
+(See Appendix C.)

-As the subcommittee explored issues and design principles, it reached an over-arching conclusion that formed the basis of more detailed discussions of community and design issues:
+As the committee explored issues and design principles, it reached an over-arching conclusion that formed the basis of more detailed discussions of community and design issues: